-Answer: As per USP Chapter No. <711> is represents a dissolution.
+Answer: As per USP Chapter No. <711> is representing a dissolution.

 Question 6: What does mean by “Q” value in dissolution?

-Answer: “Q” value is a amount of the dissolved active ingredient specified in the individual monograph.
+Answer: “Q” value is the amount of the dissolved active ingredient specified in the individual monograph.

 Question 7: Why SLS used in dissolution medium?

-Answer: SLS is used as a dissolution medium for poorely water soluble drugs.
+Answer: SLS is used as a dissolution medium for poorly water-soluble drugs.

 Question 8: What should be the temperature of the dissolution medium?